dachosen1/ASA-Datafest/README.md

 # ASA-Datafest

-I had the opportunity to Participate in Columbia Universities ASA Data, and our team came in 2nd place.
+I had the opportunity to participate in Columbia Universities ASA Data, and our team came in 2nd place.
 I created this repository to share our approach.

 ### The Challenge